Nivalyx/osu-wiki/wiki/Guides/Common_modding_mistakes/id.md

 **For recurring issues, consider grouping them into one general point with some examples instead.** If you still feel that pointing everything out is absolutely necessary, then either the mapper does not know what they are doing or your explanation likely is not good enough.

 **Untuk masalah yang berulang, pertimbangkan untuk mengelompokkan rangkaian masalah yang ada ke dalam satu poin umum beserta dengan beberapa contohnya**.
-Apabila kamu masih merasa kamu benar-benar harus menjabarkan segala sesuatunya secara satu per satu, maka
+Apabila kamu masih merasa kamu benar-benar harus menjabarkan segala sesuatunya secara satu per satu, maka tidak atau penjelasanmu tidak cukup bagus.

 ---